-D Invite children to join you at the front before the call to worship.
-Point out in today’s worship we will be thinking together about prayer.
+> Invite children to join you at the front before the call to worship.
+Point out that in today’s worship we will be thinking together about prayer.
 Note that every Sunday we do a lot of praying during worship.
 Give each child a copy of the order of worship and either a colored pen or a strip of small stickers.
 (Praying hands stickers are available in many Bible bookstores.)
-Challenge them to draw a star around every prayer we pray today after they have prayed it with the whole congregation.
+Challenge them to add a sticker beside or draw a star around every prayer we pray today after they have prayed it with the whole congregation.
 Invite them to show you their work as they leave the sanctuary.
 Then, follow through with them asking about their prayer record if they do not thrust it into your hand immediately.

 Moses talking God out of destroying the Israelites,